deepakgouda/digiform/README.md

 # Dataset
-MNIST Dataset has been used and the format has been modified according to the need.
+EMNIST Dataset has been used and the format has been modified according to the need.

 # Contributors